My father used to say, if you do the same as everyone else, you get the same as everyone else gets.

-Lumafusion is a free video editor with a feature set matching all the pro applications ( MacOS and iPadOS ).
+Lumafusion is a free video editor with a feature set matching all the pro applications (for MacOS and iPadOS ).

 Almost every smartphone sold in the last five years has a camera capable of recording content that is more than appropriate quality-wise for web usage.

 Once you've created your stylized photo or video content, you're ready to distribute it to the places where students spend their time.

 Now the traditional way of pushing this content out would be in sponsored posts or ads.
 But the most significant benefit to being more authentic with your content and telling stories is that they won't need ad spend to attract eyeballs over time.

 When you're trying to help, you'll build authority and trust as opposed to just trying to sell.
 You'll become a resource that will attract attention, even without spending money on ads.